-Online programme sessions will be conducted using Zoom and ExpressVPN will be used to further protect the privacy of online sessions.
+Online programme sessions will be conducted using Zoom and a Virtual Private Network (VPN) will be used to further protect the privacy of online sessions.
 Clients/participants will be given a copy of either “Working Safely With MANN uP Online Protocols” or “Working Safely With MANN uP Face-t0-Face Protocols” to help prepare them to take steps to collaborate in protecting their privacy and personal data.

 how long your personal data is retained for

 General contact communications (both contract and non-contract related) will be kept only for as long as is needed to fulfil their purpose/request.
+Requests to be added to the MANN uP Waiting list will be retained for 3 months.
 All other records held by MANN uP are retained for 7 years from date of last session/engagement.
 For any individual under the age of 18 when entering a programme, records are retained for 7 years from the date of last session/engagement, or 7 years from the date of their 18th birthday (whichever is later).

 third party sharing of your personal data